HazelrahBL/EraOfTribesTTS/README.md

 Making Contributions
 ------------------------------

-I haven't really figured this part out yet.
-If you are interested in helping, please contact Arne, he can give you my contact and we can work it out together.
+If you are interested in helping with the development of the Era of Tribes Tabletop Simulator mod, then see [the wiki on GitHub][4].

+Also, have a look at the [list of issues on GitHub][5]

 Contents of this Repository
 ------------------------------